 In 1978, he joined the World Health Organization (WHO) as a Medical Officer in the Diarrheal Diseases Control Program.
 He served as Director of that Program from January 1980 until May 1990.
 In August 1987, he was also appointed Director of the WHO Acute Respiratory Infections Control Program.
 In May 1990, he was appointed as Director of the WHO Global Program on AIDS.
 This Program was operational worldwide and responsible for mobilizing and coordinating the global response to the AIDS pandemic.

-In April 1995, he joined Yale University School of Medicine as its first Dean of Public Health and as Professor and Chairman of the Department of Epidemiology and Public Health, positions he held until December 2004.
+In 1995, he joined Yale University School of Medicine as its first Dean of Public Health and as Professor and Chairman of the Department of Epidemiology and Public Health.
 In 2001, he was named as the Anna M. R. Lauder Professor of Public Health in the Yale University School of Medicine.
 From 1999-2006, he also served as Director of the Center for Interdisciplinary Research on AIDS at Yale University, which undertakes research on HIV prevention in vulnerable and underserved populations in this country and abroad.
-He also led a number of training programs that strengthened the capacity of scientists in Russia, China, India and South Africa to undertake HIV/AIDS prevention research.